dt-orders/keptn-orders-setup/AWS.md

-# AWS bastion host VM
+# AWS bastion host EC2 instance

 Below are instructions for using the aws CLI to provison an ubuntu virtual machine on Google to use for the cluster, keptn, and application setup.